yearn/yearn-devdocs/docs/developers/v2/yearn-data.md

 # Subgraph and yDaemon

-If you need to fetch large amounts of historical yearn data you will need to either use a subgraph or yDaemon.
+If you need to fetch large amounts of historical yearn data there are 2 services built for that:

 - The subgraph is a GraphQL interface to raw historical data
 - yDaemon is a RESTful API that hydrates subgraph responses with more data, like APY calculations